 One of their most important tasks is to find buyers seeking growth through acquisition.
 Potential buyers often include next of kin, employees, single investors, Private Equity Groups, and other corporate investors.
 M&A trends show that several types of acquisition-oriented businesses also seek to buy businesses in the tech industry.

-Fortunately, IT business brokers know how to share information about privately-held Information Technology services companies for sale without divulging sensitive details about the company because of their experience.
-Sometimes, competitors want to buy IT service businesses, so the need for confidentiality matters.
+Fortunately, IT business brokers know how to share information about privately held Information Technology services companies for sale without divulging sensitive details about the company, thanks to their experience.
+Sometimes, competitors want to acquire IT service businesses, so the need for confidentiality is crucial.

-Certified Business Brokers in California specializing in valuing and selling IT services businesses can maintain confidentiality because some deals do not materialize.
-If you were to release sensitive details in documents and records, competitors would have that valuable information for free.
-It is wise to follow the advice of your knowledgeable Business Broker to protect your business’s intangibles.
+Certified Business Brokers in California, specializing in valuing and selling IT services businesses, can maintain confidentiality because some deals do not materialize.
+If you were to release sensitive details in documents and records, competitors would gain access to that valuable information for free.
+It is wise to follow the advice of a knowledgeable Business Broker to protect your business’s intangible assets.

-Your broker knows when to share financial information with a Buyer and when to ask a Seller for financial information.
+Your broker knows when to share financial information with a Buyer and when to request financial information from a Seller.
 Before sharing any financial information, the broker might ask the Buyer to sign a Confidentiality Agreement or a Non-Disclosure Agreement.
 The Business Broker will also vet the Buyer by seeing their financial information.

 Get The Information Technology Services Business Ready For Sale

 The broker is heavily involved in valuing the business to achieve the most accurate value.
-They look closely at financial records and the efficacy of the intangibles.
+They closely examine financial records and the effectiveness of intangibles.
 Once they have the value, they work on a Buyer list to find the investor willing to make a deal on a profitable business for sale.

 The best brokers focus on creating business value before selling the information technology services company, so they also work hard to maintain the plan’s goal.
 If something needs to change, your certified Business Broker will contact you to discuss a strategy adjustment.